Stanford Emeriti/ae Community

 With the support of University leadership, the Emeriti/ae Council is a representative group of up to 16 emeriti/ae faculty and staff from across the university that supports the emeriti/ae community, reflecting emeriti/ae interests and concerns, communicating with relevant University officers, and encouraging emeriti/ae to support the University in a variety of ways.
 A Council member serves ex-officio on the university's Faculty Senate.
 In addition to start-of-year and year-end receptions, emeriti/ae and spouses or partners are invited to attend three "Autobiographical Reflections" lectures by distinguished retired professors during the academic year, as well as presentations co-sponsored with the Stanford Center on Longevity on topics of special interest to seniors.
 David Abernethy (Political Science) was the long-time chair of the Emeriti/ae Council; the current chair is Iris Litt (Pediatrics).

-Council Members as of September 2023:
+Council Members as of January 2024:

 David B. Abernethy Emeriti/ae Lecture Series

 The David B. Abernethy Emeriti/ae Lectures: Autobiographical Reflections is a series begun in 2005 in which distinguished retired professors speak about their lives, careers, inspirations, and post-retirement experiences and perspectives.
-The growing collection of more than 40 lectures is available on the web through Stanford Apple Podcasts at Emeriti/ae Council Autobiographical Reflections.
+The growing collection of more than 40 lectures is available on the web through Stanford Apple Podcasts at Emeriti/ae Council Autobiographical Reflections

 2023/24 Lectures